Hoya Summer High School Sessions are full, but our Pre-College Online Program is wide open. Study anywhere, anytime, at your own pace.

 American music and politics

-The Trump presidency and foreign policy
+The current U.S. Administration and foreign policy

 It was amazing to be surrounded by such high caliber students and staff who were all encouraging and fabulous to work with.
 I took away many positive things from my week as a Summer Hoya.